-Pikes Peak Community College generally stays open at all times unless roads are impassable, or in case of an unforeseen emergency.
+Pikes Peak State College generally stays open at all times unless roads are impassable, or in case of an unforeseen emergency.
 Except in rare cases, Centennial, Rampart, and the Downtown Studio campuses will be open, or all will be closed.

 Snow days that fall on a scheduled clinical day will follow the following format: If the college is on a two hour delay the clinical will be delayed by two hours.
-If the college is closed the clinical will be delayed by two hours, further delay/closure will be at the discretion of the Program Chair and communicated to students via their clinical instructor.
-Clinical may be held even during weather closures for the PPCC general college.
+If the college is closed the clinical may be delayed by two hours, further delay/closure may be at the Program Coordinators discretion and communicated to students via their clinical instructor.
 Clinical sites in the Colorado Springs area are competitive which creates multiple challenges in scheduling and rescheduling.
 Additionally, healthcare workers are deemed mission essential personnel and are still required to report to work in inclement weather conditions.
 As such clinical closures will be considered only in the most extreme weather conditions.
 Students with inadequate transportation are encouraged to have back up arrangements made for conditions prior to the start of the clinical rotation.